 Livestreaming makes your church more accessible to church members and visitors alike.
 It gives you convenient ways to reach new people.
 And ultimately, it can increase the impact of your message.

-Even aside from the obvious benefits as they relate to taking precautions during COVID-19, let’s take a look at the many reasons churches around the world are choosing to livestream their services at any point in time.
+Let’s take a look at the many reasons churches around the world are choosing to livestream their services at any point in time.

 1. MEMBERS CAN PARTICIPATE EVEN WHEN THEY CAN’T ATTEND

 There are plenty of valid reasons why dedicated members of your church might not be able to join you on Sunday:

 - Sometimes kids get sick, and that means someone else has to stay home to take care of them.

 - People go on vacation, and it’s not always possible or practical to plan a big trip around a church service.